oshillou/SparseGEMINI/README.md

 Welcome to the Sparse GEMINI repo.
 This repo contains the official implementation of the sparse gemini algorithm as well as all the commands to reproduce the experiments.

+If your use case for Sparse GEMINI is rather for small datasets, you may want to check the numpy implementation in [GemClus](https://gemini-clustering.github.io/api.html#sparse-models) that provides a ready-to-use API.

 ## Model definition

 If you are only interested in using the sparse gemini model, you can simply download the `*.py` files in the `sparse_gemini` folder.